|

 Sylviculture ON THE CLIFTON ESTATE.

-The Clifton Estate contains only about 511 acres of woodland, the land
+The Clifton Estate contains only about 511 acres of woodland,

-would invite disaster in case of a heavy gale.
+thinning would invite disaster in case of a heavy gale.

-Now, however, more thinning is being done to admit sufficient daylight
+Now, however, more thinning is being done to admit sufficient

-and planting is being done, though more for the purpose of affording shelter for stock in
+woods, and planting is being done, though more for the purpose of affording shelter for stock in

 exposed pastures and for the improvement of the sporting than in pursuit of any policy of